flori-schwa/IT-Sec2/Tutorials/Chapter_2_Crypto/04_AES_ECB_en.md

                	uint8_t *output);
 ```

-The `cipher_decrypt` function decrypts a data block of the block size applicable to the algorithm and
+The `cipher_decrypt` function decrypts a data block of the block size applicable to the algorithm and,
-takes as argument a pointer to an initialized `cipher_t` structure, a pointer to the ciphertext,
-to be decrypted and a pointer to a buffer,
-into which the decrypted plaintext is to be written.
+analogous to its "sister function", also accepts three pointers as arguments: one for an initialized `cipher_t` struct, another for the ciphertext input and finally one for the output buffer (where the decrypted plaintext should be written to).

-Analogous to its "sister function", the value 1 is returned on successful decryption.
+Once again, the function returns 1 if on successful decryption.

 ## Program to encrypt a short (max.
 15 characters) message